-Important notice on the COVID-19 / Corona situation - state of September 2021:
+Notice on the pandemic situation - state of 2023:

 Filming in closed interior sets and studios as well as on exterior public grounds is allowed and permits can be applied for at the local authorities.
 All film crews working in public have to follow authority regulations and safety protocols to minimize the infection risks.
 Please find english guidelines for working in Germany here: https://www.location-germany.de/en/Welcome#/

 For entry into Germany please check regulations here: https://www.auswaertiges-amt.de/en/coronavirus/2317268#content_1

 Being the third-largest container harbour in Europe makes the Free and Hanseatic City of Hamburg in northern Germany one of the most significant international harbour cities and trade metropolises in the world.
 1.75 million inhabitants live in the 755 square kilometre city-state by the river Elbe, making Hamburg the second largest city in Germany, after Berlin.
 It boasts around 15,400 media enterprises, of which about 1,300 are part of the film economy.

 Schleswig-Holstein, the state between the seas: it lies between the North- and the Baltic Seas, bordering on Denmark in the North, and features magnificent manor houses, extensive marshlands, tidal flats and long coastlines.
 It measures 15,761 square kilometres and has a population of 2.8 million people.